What do you need to report?

 Based on your answers, you should contact your electricity retailer for further assistance.

-If required, they will raise a request with us and we'll dispatch a faultperson as soon as possible.
+If required, they will raise a request with us and we'll dispatch a fault crew as soon as possible.

 Not sure who your retailer is?
 You can check on the Electricity Authority's website.